Skip to content

 Hook → state

-UserPromptSubmit working (turn starts; drains the inbox)
+UserPromptSubmit working (turn starts; surfaces the inbox)

 PreToolUse no change; records what is about to run, so a permission wait can name it